heptarch/heptarch.github.io/drafts/parrondo.md

 ---

 Sometimes, alternating between two losing strategies becomes a winning strategy.
 This is called *Parrondo's paradox*.
-As we'll see shortly, it isn't much of a paradox, but it is interesting.
+As we'll see, it isn't much of a paradox, but it is interesting, particularly due to its connection to thermodynamics.
-A simple illustration is a ball rolling around some hills.
-Maybe the ball is hot, and has the tendency to jump randomly, but its average behaviour is easy to understand.
+To illustrate, suppose